lucapette/deloominator/docs/to-do.md

 - testutil.InitApp has a strange signature.
 Look for improvements there.
 - `// Format() does not work both ways yet` this comment makes it clear we need to find a better way of handling the differences between databases DSNs
-- Add Stringer interface to Rows Row and Column
-- flow is not correctly setup yet
-- If a DSN name isn't valid the app doesn't exist

-## Missing documents

-- Explain how to use `/bin/run` script in `docs/developer-manual.md`

 ## Investigate and change